 What is Diversification in Investing?

-Diversification is the most straightforward strategy to increase cash flow while lowering danger.
+In investing, diversification is used to reduce your overall risk by distributing your wealth among different investments.
 You safeguard your investments from economic uncertainty by not putting all your goods in one bucket.
 There are numerous options to help you diversify your financial accounts.

 Why is Diversification Important?